Borisa995/storabble-login-qa-assignment/test-docs/test-summary.md

 All main login scenarios work as expected.
 Input validation behaves correctly, error messages are clear.
 Basic security checks (like SQL injection protection) are in place.

 One minor UI issue was found and logged, and two missing features (brute-force protection and login button behavior) were noted as usability/security recommendations.
-Also as recommendation is to consider showing a single generic message for login feedback consistency when the user does not provide valid password
+Also, recommendation is to consider showing a single generic message for login feedback consistency when the user does not provide valid password

 ---